andyharless/twit_demog/README.md

-# Project to guess demographic information from text
+# guess demographic information from text